LucyQ19/GiphyAPI/README.md

 ### How My GIFtastic App Works

-* Click on any button to populate 10 gifs of that specific zoo animal.
+* Click on any zoo animal button to populate 10 gifs of that specific zoo animal.
-* Next, click on any zoo animal gif to play, and click again to pause it.
+* Next, click on any zoo animal gif to play, and click again to pause.
-* Finally, type any zoo animal you would like into the form provided and hit Add! to create a new button of a zoo animal of your choice.
+* Finally, type any zoo animal you would like into the form provided, and hit Add! to create a new button of a zoo animal of your choice.

 ### Technologies Used for this App: